-Obsessive Love or obsessive love disorder is a type of love we call love addiction, where intense infatuation and compulsive behaviors can sabatoge romantic relationships.
+Obsessive Love is a type of love where intense infatuation and compulsive behaviors can cause pain and distress and sabotage romantic relationships.

-Love addicts understand that “love” (addictive love) can make you do and think crazy things, but murder in the name of “love” is a whole other story.
+I believe most people who've experienced an obsession with a love interest understand that “love” (addictive love) can cause you to behave inappropriately, but violence or murder in the name of “love” is a whole different story.

-Yet, that small minority can add up to many thousands (perhaps tens of thousands) of lives lost each year which occur around the world.
+Yet, that small minority can add up to many thousands (perhaps tens of thousands) of lives destroyed or lost each year.

-For most us it is, truly hard to conceive killing a person, let alone killing a loved one, such as a partner, spouse, or child.
+For most of us, it is, truly hard to conceive killing a person, let alone killing a loved one, such as a partner, spouse, or child.

-Yet, not a day goes by of a story about a pathological lover who murders their male or female lover out of dangerous passion, jealousy, and/or obsession— typically triggered by a real or threatened breakup or divorce.
-In many cases, a murder of a lover includes their children, relatives, or even friends.
+Not a day goes by of a story about a pathological lover who murders their male or female lover out of dangerous passion, jealousy, and/or obsession— typically triggered by a real or threatened breakup or divorce.
+In many cases, the murder of a lover includes their children, relatives, or even friends.